Rule logo

 FAQ

-What data typically syncs between Rule and the store?
+What data typically syncs between Rule and the ecommerce platform?

 What does a project like this typically cost?

-What work is needed beyond the integration itself?
+What work is needed beyond connecting Rule to the store?